milaboratory/docs/docs/mixcr/reference/overview-mixins-list.md

 `--append-export-alignments-field <field> [<param>...]`
 : Add clones export column after other columns.
 First param is field name as it is in `exportAlignments` command, left params are params of the field

+`--add-export-clone-table-splitting <(geneLabel|tag):key>`
+: Add key to split output files with clone tables.

+`--reset-export-clone-table-splitting`
+: Reset all file splitting for output clone tables.

+`--add-export-clone-grouping <(geneLabel|tag):key>`
+: Add key to group clones in the output clone tables.

+`--reset-export-clone-grouping`
+: Reset all clone grouping in the output clone tables.

 ### Pipeline configuration mix-ins